LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 The last operation in this example is intended to emphasize the explicit nature of Sidre methods.
 In particular, when a group is destroyed, its views are also destroyed, but their *data may remain intact*.
-As shown earlier, there are methods provided to destroy views and their deallocate their associated data.
-Some of this may seem unexpected, but these were early design choices for Sidre to yield maximum flexibility in defining and manipulating data hierarchies while keeping internal bookkeeping implementations reasonably simple.
+At first, this may seem unexpected.
+Such behavior was a design choice for Sidre to provide maximum flexibility in defining and manipulating views and data independently (e.g., describing data and allocating it in separate phases of code execution) while keeping Sidre's internal bookkeeping implementations reasonably simple.
 The example following this one continues on this point.

+.. note:: Object and data creation and destruction is very explicit in Sidre
+          to allow maximum flexibility to compose complex operations from simpler ones. **Specific methods must be called to destroy views and deallocate their data.**

 -------------------------------------
 Example 4: More Basic Mechanics